madodig/wikijs-customization/README.md

     </script>

 NOTE:<br>
-Better option is, of course, the first option, since the code is hosted locally and you don't rely on 3rd party services.
+The first option is better, since the code is hosted locally and you don't rely on 3rd party services.

 ### Advanced installation